Code-Institute-Submissions/MS1-Catsitting/README.md

 ![mockup.png](documentation/design/mockup.png)

 Based on a fictional business offering cat sitting services, this website was built for educational purposes as part of the Code Institute's Full Stack Development course.
 This fully responsive and user centric website was designed using the principles of User Experience Design and developed using HTLM, CSS and bootstrap framework.
+The live website can be found [here](https://lemocla.github.io/MS1-Catsitting/).

 # **Table of content**